 • Team’s skills and experience.
 As we’ve mentioned in our recent longread on testing automation, automation QA is much more demanding than manual testing in terms of the person’s knowledge and experience.
 This is even more true for the team members who will automate the project from the ground up.
 Overseeing this process and managing it day-to-day is not a job for a complete automation QA novice or someone who has recently switched from a related field, such as software development.

-Features of a Robust Test Automation Strategy
+Which Features Make Up a Robust Test Automation Strategy?

 Test automation strategies are created, approved, and launched every day, but not all of them end up meeting the expectations of the parties involved.
 At least in part, this can be attributed to insufficient planning.
 Here are the features that are typically present in a winning test automation strategy: